hanabi/hanabi.github.io/Reference.md

 ### Brown Conventions

 * These conventions apply to any variant with a brown (touched by no ranks) suit.

+#### Brown Tempo Clues

+* If a player gives a *Tempo Clue* to a brown card, it is never a *Tempo Clue Chop Move*, even if it only gets one card played.
+* This is because it is fairly valuable to get brown cards out of the hand as soon as possible in case blocking cards are drawn.

 #### Brown Inversion